nkarasiak/MuseoToolBox/README.md

 ## What's the point ?

-Today, the main usages of MuseoToolBox are :
+Today, the main usages of Museo ToolBox are :
 -  [museotoolbox.cross_validation](https://museotoolbox.readthedocs.io/en/latest/modules/museotoolbox.cross_validation.html#module-museotoolbox.cross_validation)
     - Create validation/training sets from vector, and cross-validation compatible with Scikit-Learn GridSearchCV.
 The aim is here to **promote the spatial cross-validation** in order to better estimate a model (with a lower spatial auto-correlation overestimation).
 - [museotoolbox.processing](https://museotoolbox.readthedocs.io/en/latest/modules/museotoolbox.processing.html)